Ocramius/ProxyManager/UPGRADE.md

  * Private properties are now also correctly handled by ProxyManager: accessing proxy state via friend classes (protected or private scope) does not require any particular workarounds anymore.
  * `ProxyManager\Version::VERSION` was removed.
 Please use `ProxyManager\Version::getVersion()` instead.
+ * PHP 4 style constructors are no longer supported

 # 1.0.0